juanma-wp/enterprise-block-editor/Module 2: Building with Blocks/04 Block Variations.md

 - **isDefault**: A boolean indicating if this variation should be the default.
 - **isActive**: A function or array used to determine if the variation is active based on attributes.

+For more details, refer to the [Block Variations API](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-variations/) documentation.

 ## Creating Block Variations

-To create a block variation, use the `registerBlockVariation` function from the `@wordpress/blocks` package.
+To create a block variation, use the [`registerBlockVariation`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-variations/#creating-a-block-variation) function from the `@wordpress/blocks` package.
 The following example registers a "`Spacer 180`" variation for the `'core/spacer'` block:

 ```javascript
 wp.blocks.registerBlockVariation("core/spacer", {